 Once you’ve identified any red flags, take these steps to nurture a healthier workplace.

 Before you can make headway on improving your company’s culture, you need a realistic idea of where things currently stand.
 Anonymous employee surveys are a great way to receive information directly from the source.
-Another option would be to outsource the task to a consultant, who can offer an unbiased perspective on the strengths and weaknesses of your company culture.
+Another option is to outsource the task to a consultant who can offer an unbiased perspective on the strengths and weaknesses of your company culture.

 When assessing your culture, closely examine the following:

 - Workplace diversity.
-Are there DEI initiatives currently in place within the organization?
-Are a multitude of ethnicities, genders, and viewpoints represented by your workforce?
+Are there diversity, equity, and inclusion (DEI) initiatives currently in place within the organization?
+Is a multitude of ethnicities, genders, and viewpoints represented by your workforce?